lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

             }
         }

+This, much shorter, template produces the exact same output as the original Microsoft example.
 Notice that we've replaced all the field declaration with the LowKode <EditFields> component.
 The <EditFields> component can enumerate all the properties in a .Net type and automagically populate templates with appropriate input elements for each property.
-In this case, the <EditFields> component will extend the EditForm component with field elements for all the public properties defined by the Starship type.
+In this case, the <EditFields> component will extend the <EditForm> component with field elements for all the public properties defined by the Starship type.

 The other thing that LowKode is doing in this example is automagically constructing the appropriate input component for each property, that's this line...
-    @field.InputComponent
+    @editField.Editor
 During Startup, LowKode is configured with data that maps data and object types to Blazor components used to display and edit those types.
-When using LowKode to creating a form, you don't have to know the details of how to create an input element for each field, LowKode can do that for you.
+When using LowKode to create a form, you don't have to know the details of how to create an input element for each field, LowKode can do that for you.
-In fact, if we registered the <FieldTemplate> element from the example with LowKode then we could reduce the EditFields element in the example to this...
+In fact, if we registered the <FieldTemplate> element with LowKode, as the component to use to display the 'editField' type, then we could reduce the
+EditFields element in the example to this...
     <EditFields/>

 ### Extensible set of metadata providers